Introduction – the what & the why

-Apptension’s R&D team is used to tackling problems with unconventional and high-tech solutions daily.
-This time, we have decided to educate younger audiences about recycling and waste management with the use of Augmented Reality.
-AR was our technology of choice for two reasons: we have plenty of experience working with it and even a boilerplate codebase in place to jumpstart projects.
+But leaving the topic of AR and VR behind, augmented reality was our technology of choice for two reasons: we have plenty of experience working with AR features and even a boilerplate codebase in place to jumpstart projects.
 On top of that, Augmented Reality would add a level of playfulness to our app.

 The R&D team reached out to me at the beginning of the project to kickstart the UX research and design for the app.

-In this case study, you will find
+In this case study, you will find:

 Being an UX Designer, I have worked on a bunch of cutting-edge solutions – from voice interfaces to humanoid robots, but never on an AR mobile app.
 I have never even had a chance to use an AR app cause I have a not-that fancy, 3-years old smartphone!

 When the R&D team first reached out to me, one of the first things that popped into my head was “Omg, a game, in AR, for KIDS!
 So many challenges”.
 They specified the age group as 7-10 and, with that in mind, I started off by creating a persona.

-Empathizing with users by creating a user persona is naturally the staple of UX design and we should all do it at the beginning of each project.
+Empathizing with users by creating a user persona is naturally the staple of augmented reality UX design and we should all do it at the beginning of each project.
 While it might be sometimes overlooked as just a “formality”, I find personas particularly useful when designing for very specific target groups and unconventional technologies.

 My suggestion is – document your persona and do it well.
 I would highly recommend using MURAL for that purpose.
 They have a great template which ensures that your findings and reflections will not get lost among many other workshop or discovery notes, but will be structured and easily accessible by any of the team members, at any stage of product development.
 I found that when you have a comprehensive, well laid-out persona at hand, it is easier to always keep your end-user in mind.

 If you additionally have a digital space, where you can easily generate and organize your post-its, your life will be much easier!
 And it can be super helpful during the COVID-19 pandemic since you’ll avoid spreading tons of post-its all over the floor or dining table!
 (They don’t stick to the walls anyway, let’s not kid ourselves!)

-While mapping out the user journey already required me to do a bit of research about designing for AR and watch a couple of videos, creating wireframes was when I really had to get into it and understand the specifics of this technology.
-Some things I learned fsrom our developers and some I discovered through my research.
+While mapping out the user journey already required me to do a bit of research about designing for AR and watch a couple of videos, creating wireframes was when I really had to get into it and understand the specifics of this AR technology.
+Some things I learned from our developers and some I discovered through my research.

 Safety has to come first!
-Since users often use AR apps while being on the move, it is essential not to block their view.
+Since users often use AR apps while being on the move, it is essential not to block their view with odd virtual objects.
 UI elements should be see-through whenever possible.
 However, there is another important aspect to take into account here – readability!

 Tip: By experimenting with some edge cases I found out that, when using black color for the UI (#333333) and white color for the text, 80% is a safe level of opacity!
 The contrast ratio stays acceptable and the shapes in the background are visible in all conditions.

 Distinguishability is one of the WCAG requirements, with minimum contrast ratios for different elements.
-For example, in the graphic above, due to a relatively bright background, the variation with a transparent UI element (30% opacity) does not meet the minimum text to background contrast ratio!
+For example, in the graphic above, due to a relatively bright background, the variation with a transparent UI virtual element (30% opacity) does not meet the minimum text to background contrast ratio!

 Tip: I generally use this WCAG online tool to check the contrast ratio.
 However, in Figma itself, you have a free plugin for that as well.
 The plugin as many, many other handy tools were published by a member of and can be found within Figma Community.

 What does a low contrast ratio mean in practice?
 Users with poor eye-sight or even users with great eye-sight who are using the app in the sun, will not be able to read the instructions and will have no idea what to do or what your application does.

 Doing wireframes for the first few screens I used translucent UI elements knowing that it was “a thing” but other than that, I paid attention to the usual accessibility rules – 31px padding around the screen edges, making sure any clickable elements have the surface of at least 44px², setting the font sizes for at least 12pt.

 That is due to the different placing of built-in UI elements in these two systems and their tendency to overlap with in-app UI elements.
 However, if you make sure to keep off the screen edges – you will be safe!
 Our developers at Apptension have learned it the hard way, but fortunately, they kindly shared their knowledge with me.

 If you are using a dedicated AR design and development tool such as Torch AR, this will be sorted for you.
 However, if you are going to use Figma and Unity as we did, you will have to design and implement that part yourself.

 If you are not entirely sure what I am talking about, please take a look at this short video.
 The video, and how setting an environment is done in Torch AR in general, served as an inspiration to me when designing for our app.

-Watching these videos, you have probably noticed a few things – the process of scanning the environment is well explained, with descriptive captions, appropriate icons, and an additional aid in form of the dots that indicate a flat surface.
+All these should be included as we are basically creating a new virtual world.
 However, you have, hopefully, also noticed a few threats as well, mainly – white text with no background (!) (what if someone was scanning a white table?) and the captions disappearing super quickly with no option to go back (definitely not a suitable solution for 7-10-year-olds kids who are not very fast readers yet!).

-With the observed good and bad practices in mind, I created the UX design for the process of scanning and saving the environment.
+With the observed good and bad practices in mind, I created the AR UX design for the process of scanning and saving the environment.

 More importantly, in the Figma project, along with the wireframes you can find a sneak peak to the UI design of the game.
 Take a look at how we have transformed UX designs into a final UI design of the game and stay tuned for more!
 The game will be available for free in just two weeks. 😊